Saturday, April 04, 2026

 Note: The Konark report says the permissible limit for BOD (which is a measure of dissolved oxygen - lower is better) and hence is 30 but some states have a more stringent limit of 10.

-Steps Taken Recently (last week):
+Steps Taken Recently:

 • Manual addition of hypo (chlorine) in OH tank and treated water Tank I - chlorine kills bacteria